janusvr/janus-server/README.md

 3. The modules will be placed into the `node_modules` folder and are required for the server to start.

-4. Run the following script in the root of the repository: `./generate_key` to generate a SSL certificate for the server.
+4. a.
+For self-signed SSL, run the following script in the root of the repository: `./generate_key` to generate a SSL certificate for the server.

+   OR

+   b.
+If you have a valid SSL certificate:

+      Save the key file as *cert/server-key.pem*

+      Save the certificate file as *cert/server-cert.pem*

+      Save your CA's intermediate certificates as *cert/cabundle.pem*

 5. When asked to provide a Common Name for the server enter the domain name the server will be running on.
 I.e.
 `yourdomain.com`.
 If running a development version of the server on OSX you can also use your Bonjour name i.e.